Rehabilitation programmes

 Medium intensity rehabilitation programme

-The medium intensity rehabilitation programme is for male offenders with a medium risk of re-offending.
+The medium intensity rehabilitation programme is for men with a medium risk of re-offending.
 It teaches participants new skills about how to alter the thoughts, attitudes and behaviour that led to their offending, and assists them to develop strategies for maintaining their positive changes.

 Maintenance programme

-Maintenance programmes are provided to medium risk offenders who have completed their rehabilitation programme.
-It supports them to practice their new skills and attitudes so that they can lead offence free lives.
+Maintenance programmes are provided to people who pose a medium risk of re-offending who have completed their rehabilitation programme.
+It supports them to practise their new skills and attitudes so that they can lead offence-free lives.

-Specialist units offer other targeted programmes, for example for sexual or violent offenders.
+Specialist units offer other targeted programmes, for example for people convicted of sexual or violent offences.

 Drug and alcohol interventions

 Until recently, drug and alcohol treatment in prisons has been available through dedicated drug treatment units.
-This meant many other prisoners were not having their alcohol or other drug problems met, so we’re currently implementing a comprehensive approach to addressing drug and alcohol needs amongst prisoners by:
+This meant many other people in prison were not having their alcohol or other drug problems met, so we’re implementing a comprehensive approach to addressing drug and alcohol needs for people in prison by:

-• ensuring that every prisoner with an identified drug and alcohol need has access to an appropriate treatment, regardless of location, risk, and sentence length
+• ensuring that every person with an identified drug and alcohol need has access to an appropriate treatment, regardless of location, risk, and sentence length

-• providing further help for prisoners whose motivation to address their drug and alcohol needs changes over time.
+• providing further help for people whose motivation to address their drug and alcohol needs changes over time.

 As a result of this comprehensive approach a range of interventions are now available in some prisons, and more will be implemented across the entire prison system by the end of 2014.
 These interventions are: